plantgenomicslab/BCH709/_episodes/Linux_Enviroment_and_command_line.md

 - File System: managing files on the user
 - Device I/O: managing input from devices
 - Processes: Starting, running, and stopping programs, and allowing multiple programs to run at once, i.e., program multiprogramming.
-- Memory Management: Allocating runtime memory for process and separating memory between process and between user-space and the kernel-space
+- Memory Management: Allocating runtime memory for process and separating memory between process and between user-space and the kernel-space.

 ![OS]({{site.baseurl}}/fig/OS.png)